mamabusi/openshift-on-ibm-cloud-workshops/1-understanding-openshift/Part4.md

 ### Working with the `oc` CLI

-1. Go back to your command line where you used `oc`to logon to your OpenShift cluster.
+If you have not logged into your OpenShift cluster on the Cloud shell, please do so by following the steps earlier in this workshop.

-2. Switch to the project you created in the Web Console with:
+1. Switch to the project you created in the Web Console with:

 ```
-$ oc project blog
+$ oc project myfirstproject

-Now using project "blog" on server "https://c100-e.us-south.containers.cloud.ibm.com:30***".
+Now using project "myfirstproject" on server "https://c100-e.eu-de.containers.cloud.ibm.com:31558".
 ```

-3. Display all objects that belong to your project:
+2. Display all objects that belong to your project:

 ```
 $ oc get all -o name

-pod/blog-django-py-1-qk7d9
-replicationcontroller/blog-django-py-1
+pod/blog-django-py-6b787ccc9f-xlljf
 service/blog-django-py
-deploymentconfig.apps.openshift.io/blog-django-py
+deployment.apps/blog-django-py
+replicaset.apps/blog-django-py-6b787ccc9f
+replicaset.apps/blog-django-py-6b79c9fbb9
 imagestream.image.openshift.io/blog-django-py
 route.route.openshift.io/blog-django-py
 ```

-4. Display all objects that are labeled with your app name, the list should be the same as before:
+3. Display all objects that are labeled with your app name, the list should be the same as before:

 ```
 $ oc get all -l app=blog-django-py -o name

-pod/blog-django-py-1-qk7d9
-replicationcontroller/blog-django-py-1
+pod/blog-django-py-6b787ccc9f-xlljf
 service/blog-django-py
-deploymentconfig.apps.openshift.io/blog-django-py
+deployment.apps/blog-django-py
+replicaset.apps/blog-django-py-6b787ccc9f
+replicaset.apps/blog-django-py-6b79c9fbb9
 imagestream.image.openshift.io/blog-django-py
 route.route.openshift.io/blog-django-py
 ```